Ace-c/Minimal-Arch-Installation/README.md

 ping -c 3 google.com
 ```

--   Check disks and partition
+## Disks and Partitioning

+**1. List Devices**
 ```
 lsblk
 ```

--   Make Partition -
+**2. Make partition using cfdisk**
 ```
 cfdisk
 ```

--   Make 3 partition, Let's suppose you have 100GB of Space then, you can make following parititon style
+Make 3 partition, Let's suppose you have 100GB of Space then, you can make following parititon style

-1. 90G for root partition at `/dev/sda1`

-2. 1G for /boot/efi parition (1G If you want to have multiple kernal) at `/dev/sda2`
+- 1G for `/boot` parition (1G for multiple kernel) `/dev/sda2`

-3. 9G for swap space at `/dev/sda3`
+- 18G for `swap` space `/dev/sda3` (For 16GB RAM)

 > [!NOTE]
-> If you have at least 16GB of Memory, then you probably don't need of swap space, so you can skip swap part
+> To calculate how much swap is needed, just whatever you RAM size is +2GB, Swap is essential for hibernation feature.

+- Rest size for root `/` partition `/dev/sda1`

--   **After making partition, Format it*
+**3. After making partition, Format it**

-1. For root partition -
+- For root partition -
 ```
 mkfs.ext4 /dev/sda1
 ```
-2. For boot partition -
+-  For boot partition -
 ```
 mkfs.fat -F32 /dev/sda2
 ```
-3. For swap Partition -
+-  For swap Partition -
 ```
 mkswap /dev/sda3
 ```